 Marauder Cluster Arrow Demon Hunter BiS Gear, Gems, and Paragon Points

 Below, we detail the items and gems that you should use for your Marauder Cluster Arrow Demon Hunter in Diablo 3 and why.
 We also list your paragon points and Kanai's Cube items.
-Updated for patch 2.6.9 and Season 21.
+Updated for Patch 2.7.5 and Season 28.

 Best in Slot Gear and Alternatives

-Extending the utility you get out of the Marauder set bonuses, the Bombardier's Rucksack lets you have two additional Sentries.
-Unlike the Custom Engineering passive, these additional charges are not immediately available — but you will have enough time to drop them in any significant fight, and the potential increase of your own damage makes this quiver mandatory for the build.
-As previously mentioned, in a Cluster Bombs variation grenades from Sentries do not benefit from Hellcat Waistguard, making it (counter-intuitively) sensible to reroll the natural Sentry bonus to another offense stat like Area Damage.
+Extending the utility you get out of the Marauder set bonuses, the Bombardier's Rucksack lets you have two additional Sentries, and sports an additional Cluster Arrow damage bonus specifically for this build variant.
+Unlike the Custom Engineering passive, the quiver's additional charges are not immediately available, but you will have enough time to drop them in any significant fight, and the substantial damage increase makes this quiver mandatory for the build.

 Desired Stats, Breakpoints and Other Notes